How To Fit Skirting Boards | DIY Guide | Video Tutorial

-So you've just got your hands on some nice new skirting boards.
+You've just got your hands on some new skirting boards.
 Now it's time to install them.
-Here are some of our tips on how to fit skirting boards.
+Use this comprehensive guide to fit your skirting boards.

-purpose is to protect the bottom of the wall it's fitted to and it also serves
+Skirting boards are used to cover the joint where the wall and floor meet each other.
+The main purpose of skirting boards is to protect the bottom of the wall it's fitted to and it also serves

 to hide the gaps that are necessary to cope with the contraction and expansion